fastify/under-pressure/README.md

         someAttr: 'value'
       }
     },
-    route: '/alive' // If you also want to set a custom route path and pass options }
+    url: '/alive' // If you also want to set a custom route path and pass options }
 })
 ```